KennethScheel/HDC_2021_team_DTU_1/README.md

 The egrssMatlab library is a linear algebra library for smarter matrix calculations, written by Associate Professor Martin S. Andersen at DTU Compute.

+The script `estimate_psf_radius.m` performs some image analysis to estimate a crude initial PSF radius for each step, and the scripts `estimate_psf_radius_v2.m` uses the iterative deblurring/PSF radius estimation method adapted from [1] to do the same.
+These were run using the blurred PSF images for each steps provided by the competition organizers.
+These methods along with a grid-search for the optimal PSF radius and regularization parameter combination, have yielded some parameters for each step which we consider optimal by visual inspection.
+These scripts are not necessary for running the deblurring algorithm, but gives an insight into how we approached the problem of estimating the radius of a real-life point spread function.

 ## Usage instructions
 The main deblurring algorithm is implemented in the `main.m` function, which takes three input arguments: